KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Actions.md

 }
 ```

 This is convenient when you must trigger actions from other parts of your keyboard, for instance as a side-effect when the user does something else than typing.

+Although the ``StandardKeyboardActionHandler`` will handle most actions properly, there may come a time when you will have to customize how certain actions are handled.
+If so, you will have to create a custom keyboard action handler.

 ## How to create a custom keyboard action handler

-Many keyboard actions have standard behaviors, while others require custom handling.
-To customize how keyboard actions are handled, or to handle actions that have no default behavior, you can implement a custom action handler.
+You can create a custom keyboard action handler if you want to customize how keyboard actions are handled, or to handle actions that have no default behavior.

-You can create a custom action handler by either inheriting and customizing the ``StandardKeyboardActionHandler`` base class (which gives you a lot of functionality for free) or by implementing the ``KeyboardActionHandler`` protocol from scratch.
+You can create a custom action handler by inheriting the ``StandardKeyboardActionHandler`` base class (which gives you a lot of functionality for free) or by implementing the ``KeyboardActionHandler`` protocol from scratch.

-For instance, here is a custom implementation that inherits the base class and extends it with the capabilities to copy and save images:
+For instance, here is a custom action handler that inherits ``StandardKeyboardActionHandler`` and extends it with the capabilities to copy and save images:

 ```swift
 class MyActionHandler: StandardKeyboardActionHandler {